ukslim/cgi-like-1993/README.md

 Try including a `!` in your comment.
 Try including a `*`.
 Oops.
 How would you fix it?

+CSS wasn't around at the time we were working this way, but I succumbed to temptation.

 Use Perl next time ;)